Preid22/V2Cruciverbalism/notes.md

 });
 };

-    * The function generateClueMap also iterates over the JSON data to output an object containing clues and their corresponding numbers.
+ **generateClueMap** also iterates over the JSON data to output an object containing clues and their corresponding numbers.
 Instead of using the .map() method and outputting an array of objects, generateClueMap uses the .reduce() function to output an object.

     It takes in the clues JSON and returns the output of the reduce method called on the clues.
 The reduce callback is given accum and current args, and an empty object is supplied as the initial accum value.
 The clue strings are .split() in the same manner as generateClueArray, as well as the destructuring assignment to variables.
 The main difference is that in the next step we assign the num variable as a key in the accum object with the clueString as the property, we then return the accum object.